×

 • PI-RADS 5: very high—clinically significant cancer is highly likely to be present

-Biopsy: A biopsy entails taking a sample of tissue for examination under a microscope.
-A biopsy can be taken via a needle or needles inserted into the prostate, or a larger sample can be obtained surgically (anesthesia is used, and your doctor will offer you appropriate pain relief).
-Often, ultrasound is used to guide the needles to the exact area of concern.
+Biopsy: A biopsy entails taking samples of tissue for examination under a microscope.
+Prostate tissue is obtained via needles inserted into the prostate.
+Ultrasound is used to guide the needles to the exact area of concern.
 Biopsy technology is advancing quickly and can be combined with imaging techniques to increase accuracy:

 • Incidental procedures: Sometimes, doctors performing surgery in a nearby area actually see something amiss with the prostate and can take a sample during the same procedure.

 Biopsy technology continues to improve.
-New research is isolating better and better ways to increase accuracy of biopsies to zero in on problem areas and achieve the goal of a minimally-invasive biopsy procedure that has the greatest chance of sampling cells, with minimal damage to surrounding tissues.
+Research is ongoing to increase accuracy of biopsies, to hone in on suspicious areas.
+The goal is a minimally-invasive biopsy procedure that has the greatest chance of sampling cells more likely to be cancerous, with less damage to surrounding tissues.
 Targeted, or fusion biopsies are increasingly being utilized at select centers that use an MRI, in addition to the ultrasound, to better visualize tumors within the prostate and help guide biopsy needles.

 Next steps

-Regardless of which diagnostic tests were used, your doctor will review your test results with you and discuss what the next steps will be—whether it’s best to repeat the tests after an interval of time, or whether you should begin treatment for prostate cancer.
+Your doctor will review your test results with you and discuss what the next steps will be—whether it’s best to repeat the tests after an interval of time, or whether you should consider treatment options for prostate cancer.

-Learn more about how active prostate cancer is assessed, or “staged.”
+Learn more about how prostate cancer is assessed, or “staged.”

 Learn More